 Until now, the benefits of virtualization have been restricted to use cases that did not require ultra-high performance or strict service level agreements—but it's no longer necessary to choose between virtualization and performance.
-With Wind River® Open Virtualization Profile, near-native hardware performance and virtualization come together while leveraging the latest in open source technologies to provide the carrier grade virtualization product you need to efficiently grow your business.
+With Wind River® Open Virtualization, near-native hardware performance and virtualization come together while leveraging the latest in open source technologies to provide the carrier grade virtualization product you need to efficiently grow your business.

-Open Virtualization Profile is a real-time virtualization solution using open source kernel virtualization machine technology combined with a proven commercial Linux distribution.
+Open Virtualization is a real-time virtualization solution using open source kernel virtualization machine technology combined with a proven commercial Linux distribution.
 It delivers: